nusdbsystem/singa-auto/docs/src/user/tasks.rst

 Dataset Format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:ref:`dataset-type:IMAGE_FILES`
+:ref:`dataset-type:QUESTION_ANSWERING`

 Dataset can be used to finetune the SQuAD pre-trained Bert model.

 - The dataset zips folders containing JSON files.
-JSON files under different folders will be automaticly read all together.
+JSON files under different level folders will be automaticly read all together.

-The dataset structure, JSON schema and metadata csv examples are given below.

 An example of the dataset structure: